EdgeFirstAI/documentation/docs/studio/snapshots.md

 ## Next Steps

-Now that you have been introduced to the auto-annotation features in EdgeFirst Studio, proceed to the [Datasets](../datasets/index.md) section to learn more about managing your own datasets from following the capture and annotation workflows.
+Now that you are familiar with the Snapshots Dashboard, proceed to the next section for a proper introduction to the auto-annotation process in EdgeFirst Studio known as [Automatic Ground Truth Generation (AGTG)](agtg.md).